-An effective mink management program is required in areas where mink are a problem, or likely to become a problem.
-This can only be carried out by professional pest control services.
+An effective mink management program is required in areas where Mink are a problem, or likely to become a problem.
+Professional pest control services can only carry this route.
 Mink cause a high level of disruption to many different wildlife habitats.
 This can include, though is not limited to ponds, rivers and other natural waterways.
-In more domesticated areas, mink can cause havoc to farmers rearing game birds and other small livestock and households with manufactured ponds housing wildlife, including fish, may also be at risk of a mink problem.
-Mink will tend not to stray far from waterways and water sources as their diet mainly consist of aquatic life.
+In more domesticated areas, Mink can cause havoc to farmers rearing game birds and other small livestock and households with artificial ponds housing wildlife, including fish, may also be at risk of a mink problem.
+However, Mink will tend not to stray far from waterways and water sources as their diet mainly consists of aquatic life.
 They will also eat other small mammals, including their own young at times.
 Mink are rarely spotted so one needs to be vigilant and know what to look for.
 Signs of a mink ingestion problem will include diminishing wildlife around the ponds, rivers and streams in the area.
 Mink droppings are distinctive by their pungent smell and often contain fish scales or animal fur.
 The droppings are typically between 6cm and 9cm long.
-Their footprints are similar to that of the ferret, though they may show 4 or 5 claw prints around a circular pad.
+Their footprints are similar to the ferret, though they may show 4 or 5 claw prints around a circular pad.